THE DOVER WAR MEMORIAL PROJECT

 Holbourn, S. W.

 coffins, from collecition of M S-KSidney William Holbourn was born in Dover in 1877.
-In 1881 he was living with his parents, Edward, a carpenter, and Harriet, at 8 St Catherine's Place, Charlton, Dover.
-They then had five children, Earnest, Emily, Frank, Sidney himself, and Percy, who was then six months old.
-By 1901 the family was at 20 Granville Street, and an older daughter, Hilda, was with them.
-Sidney was by then a bricklayer.
+In 1881 he was living with his parents Edward a carpenter and Harriet at 8 St Catherine's Place, Charlton, Dover.
+They then had five children, Ernest, Emily, Frank, Sidney himself, and Percy, who was then six months old.
+By 1901 the family was at 20 Granville Street and an older daughter Hilda was with them.
+Sidney was by then a bricklayer In 1916 Sidney's parents were living at 24 Granville Street, Dover

-Sidney was one of over a hundred people killed in the great explosion at the Faversham munitions factory on 2nd April 1916.
-He is buried with many other casualties in a mass grave at Faversham Borough Cemetery.
+Sidney was one of over a hundred people killed in the great explosion at the Faversham munitions factory on 2 April 1916.
+He is buried with many other casualties in a mass grave at Faversham Borough Cemetery. the service was conducted by the Archbishop of Canterbury on 6 April 1916, and a long procession followed from the town to the cemetery.

-His mother, from 24 Granville Street, Charlton, requested that his name should be included on the Town mass graveMemorial, but her request was refused as her son had never been on active service.
-However, Kitchener, Secretary of State for War, had two years before the explosion written to the Cotton Powder Company, which worked the Uplees site, that the workforce were "carrying out the great work of supplying munitions of war" and so were "doing their duty for their King and Country, equally with those who have joined the Army for active service in the field."
+His mother from 24 Granville Street, Charlton, requested that his name should be included on the Town mass graveMemorial but her request was refused as her son had never been on active service.
+However Kitchener Secretary of State for War had in 1914 written to the Cotton Powder Company which worked the Uplees site that the workforce were "carrying out the great work of supplying munitions of war" and so were "doing their duty for their King and Country equally with those who have joined the Army for active service in the field"

 In the centre of the grave is a large cross.
-At the base are the words, "Sacred to the memory of the men who died in the service of their country.
-2nd April 1916.
-Father in thy gracious keeping leave we now thy servants sleeping."
+At the base are the words "Sacred to the memory of the men who died in the service of their country 2 April 1916.
+Father in thy gracious keeping leave we now thy servants sleeping"

 name